eskay993/gamefiles/silent-hill-3/README.md

 <a name="sf_guide"></a>
 ## Sound Fixer Patch Installer Guide

 Try this version if the Enhanced Audio Pack version above does not work.
-See [Version Differences](#versions)
+See [Version Differences](#versions).

 1. Download [silent-hill-3-installer-with-sound-fixer.zip](https://github.com/eskay993/gamefiles/raw/main/silent-hill-3/silent-hill-3-installer-with-sound-fixer.zip) from this repo and extract it.
 2. Follow [Betwixt-Two-Ferns's guide on r/SteamDeck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/) to  extract the game setup files from your DVD or ISO.